Utah’s Capital City Fire Department

 2020 Hiring Guide & Interest List

-Check out the SLC Fire 2020 Hiring Guide_revised 05.22.19 for a brief overview of the hiring process, recommended steps to take leading up to 2020, and test-preparation event dates.
+Check out the SLC Fire 2020 Hiring Quick Guide for a brief overview of the hiring process, recommended steps to take leading up to 2020, and test-preparation event dates.

 Want to get signed up on the interest list?
-Here’s a step-by-step guide: SLC Fire 2020 Hiring Guide_Sign-Up Instructions for 2020 Interest List_revised 06.14.19
+Here’s a step-by-step guide: SLC Fire 2020 Interest List Sign-Up Process

 About Our Department

-- Three-platoon system with crews rotating every 48 hours
+- We operate on a three-platoon system with crews rotating every 48 hours at the fire stations.

-- Specialty certifications include Aircraft Rescue Firefighting (ARFF), Engineer, Hazardous Materials (HazMat) Technician, Heavy Rescue Technician, Fire Investigation, Paramedic, and Swift Water Rescue
+- Our specialty certifications include Aircraft Rescue Firefighting (ARFF), Engineer, Hazardous Materials (HazMat) Technician, Heavy Rescue Technician, Fire Investigation, Paramedic, and Swift Water Rescue.

 FIREFIGHTER I (ENTRY-LEVEL FIREFIGHTER)